DHRI-Curriculum/Text_Classification/sections/03-classification.md

 # What Is Classification?

 Let's show an example of classification using fruit!
+These examples are inspired by Andrew Rosenberg's 2014 class in Methods in Computational Linguistics.

 ## Example: Fruit